3 Ways to Increase the Effectiveness of your Collaborative Advertising Creative

 People like to buy things from stores and merchants they are already familiar with; therefore, it’s easier to move someone towards a transaction from a store they visit regularly than to try to convince them to buy something from an unfamiliar shop.
 This is why location- specific information is so important.
 The benefit of collaborative advertising™ is being able to connect a brand’s product to a specific place to drive consumer activity, this can only happen if you tell them where.

-Collaborative creative can also be used to ensure your featured products or services are presented most effectively to local consumers.
+Collaborative creative can also be used to ensure you’re featured products or services are presented most effectively to local consumers.
 This means allowing specific stores to choose which products to feature in their ads or running multi-variant campaigns which present multiple different products at the same time — enabling real-time creative optimization to discern which to display in each local market.

 No collaborative creative is complete without the proper delivery vehicle.
 While the behind-the-ad targeting may not always be thought of as “creative” in the classic sense, social targeting should always be inextricably linked with your imagery and copy; therefore, targeting is an important element of collaborative creative.
 This means always linking hyper-localized images and text with hyper-targeted campaign concepts.
 An ad that says “Buy this product right here and right now” is only effective if it reaches consumers within a reasonable distance to do so.
 What’s more, the efficiency gains from collaborative creative come in part, from the hyper-localized targeting.